-- (d) In the case of an employer delivering or collecting the work of such outside worker, the same shall be done without charge to such outside worker.
+(d) In the case of an employer delivering or collecting the work of such outside worker, the same shall be done without charge to

-(e) Every employer who has work done elsewhere than in his factory shall keep a record book, which shall contain a correct - account written in ink as follows :-
+- (d) In the case of an employer delivering or collecting the work of such outside worker, the same shall be done without charge to such outside worker. - (e) Every employer who has work done elsewhere than in his factory shall keep a record book, which shall contain a correct account written in ink as follows:-

-(i) The name and full address of the outside worker. (ii) The number of articles and description of work given out. (iii) The price paid for such work. (iv) The record book shall be signed each week by each outside worker, verifying the accuracy of the amount of wages received. (f) The record book mentioned in the preceding sub-clause shall be open for inspection at any time by any authorized officer of the state of the sub-clause. the Dopartment of Labour.
+(i) The name and full address of the outside worker.

+(ii) The number of articles and description of work given out. (iii) The price paid for such work.

+(iv) The record book shall be signed each week by each outside worker, verifying the accuracy of the amount of wages received.

+(f) The record book mentioned in the preceding sub-clause shall be open for inspection at any time by any authorized off cer of the Department of Labour.